Saturday, October 22, 2011

 Readers are interested in comparing increases in the price of U.S. residential real estate to stock market growth.
 While there have been periods where the prices of homes have appreciated faster than the stock market (especially recently), in the longer term the stock market has prevailed.
 This post compares historical growth in the two markets and suggests some factors that tend to constrain long-term growth in housing prices.

-U.S. Housing vs. Stock Market Price Growth
+U.S. Housing vs. Stock Market Growth

 DJIA (Dow Index) growth vs U.S. residential real estate / housing growth since 1929

 In the chart above the red line shows the growth of $100 invested in the Dow Jones Index at year-end 1928, with dividends reinvested through year-end 2010.
-The blue line shows the results of putting that same $100 into residential real estate.
-All amounts are in "then current" dollars -- i.e., not constant dollars.
-As you can see, the growth rate and ending amounts for the stock market are significantly higher.
-The ending value for the stock market purchase is over $100,000 compared to about $2,000 for the real estate purchase!
+The blue line shows the growth of the Shiller residential real estate price index during the same period, assigning 1928 a base value of 100.
+All amounts are

 In 100 Years of Inflation-Adjusted Housing Price History we saw that since 1900 U.S. housing prices have increased only slightly more than inflation.
 For many readers, this result is surprising -- especially when compared to inflation-adjusted stock market returns (which, by the way, do not include the impact of reinvested dividends).
 Following are some key factors that help explain the relatively slow growth in housing prices.